ddimitriou/rasp-seedbox/README.md

 You must run first the `./install.sh rasp-seedbox`.

-After the installation is complete you must run the `./setup_onetb.sh`.
+After the installation is complete you must run the `./setup_drive.sh`.
 That is run as following:

 ```
-$ ./setup_onetb.sh /path/to/my/media/disk LABEL_OF_MY_MEDIA_DISK
+$ sudo ./setup_drive.sh /path/to/my/media/disk LABEL_OF_MY_MEDIA_DISK
 ```
+Then you have to reboot the machine.
 ## usage

 Just run this: